freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-accessibility/give-links-meaning-by-using-descriptive-link-text.md

 # --instructions--

 The link text that Camper Cat is using is not very descriptive without the surrounding context.
-Move the anchor (`a`) tags so they wrap around the text "information about batteries" instead of "Click here".
+Move the anchor (`a`) tags so they wrap around the text `information about batteries` instead of `Click here`.

 # --hints--

-Your code should move the anchor `a` tags from around the words "Click here" to wrap around the words "information about batteries".
+Your code should move the anchor `a` tags from around the words `Click here` to wrap around the words `information about batteries`.

 ```js
 assert(